broodjeaap/go-watch/README.md

 `Diff` is a [Different Than Last](#different-than-last) filter, only passing on the inputs that are different then the last value stored in the database.

 `Notify` is a [Notify](#notify) filter, if there are any inputs to this filter, it will execute a template and send the result to a user defined 'notifier' (Telegram/Discord/etc).

+`Expect` is an [Expect](#expect) filter, it only outputs if it gets no inputs.
+`Disable` is a [Disable Schedules](#disable-schedules) filter, it disables all schedules of a watch when it gets any inputs.
+`DisableNotify` is another [Notify](#notify) filter.
+These 3 filters disable the watch when there are no prices to be found, something is probably going wrong, so we don't want to keep spamming these websites.
 # Run

 ## Binary